Home · faucets

 • Let cool, scrub, rinse, dry

-Warning: Only do this with metal aerators - plastic parts may warp!
+⚠️ Warning: Only do this with metal aerators.
+Plastic parts may warp and become unusable.

 Prevention: Stop Green Buildup Before It Starts

-Don't worry, you don't have to clean your aerators every week forever!
-Here are proven strategies to dramatically reduce or eliminate green deposits:
+You don't have to clean your aerators every week forever.
+Here are proven strategies to cut deposits way down — or eliminate them:

-Why it works: Algae and mold need stagnant water to establish colonies.
+Algae and mold need stagnant water to take hold.
 Moving water discourages growth.

 • Run rarely-used faucets weekly for 2–3 minutes (guest bathrooms, outdoor faucets, basement sinks)

-• Don't let water sit in aerators overnight if possible - give faucets a quick 10-second flush before bed
+• Don't let water sit in aerators overnight — a quick 10-second flush before bed helps

-• Fix any slow drips - even a slight leak creates perfect humid conditions
+• Fix any slow drips — even a slight leak creates the humid conditions algae love

 2. Keep Faucets Dry

-• Wipe faucets dry after each use (especially in bathrooms where humidity is high)
+• Wipe faucets dry after each use, especially in high-humidity bathrooms

-• Improve bathroom ventilation - run exhaust fan during and for 20 minutes after showers
+• Improve bathroom ventilation — run the exhaust fan during and for 20 minutes after showers

-• Fix any persistent dampness around faucet bases (indicates a leak in the mounting area)
+• Fix persistent dampness around faucet bases (that usually means a leak at the mounting)

 3. Install a Water Filter

-• Faucet-mounted filter (Brita, PUR) - Easy, affordable, reduces particles dramatically
+• Faucet-mounted filter (Brita, PUR) — Easy, affordable, cuts particles dramatically

-• Under-sink filter system - More expensive but highly effective, lasts longer
+• Under-sink filter system — Pricier but highly effective and longer-lasting

 Expected result: Can reduce algae buildup by 70–90% in most cases